 1. Students who have an overall unweighted 3.0 grade point average.

-2. Students that have appropriate scores for the SAT, ACT, CPT, or PERT exams.
+2. Students that have appropriate scores for the SAT, PSAT, ACT, or PERT exams.

 3. Permission from a parent or guardian and your high school guidance counselor.